How to Pass the Life Insurance Medical Exam (15 Tips)

 Do not work out within 24 hours of the exam.
 Your body puts out different chemicals to repair your muscles than it does on rest days.
 You want your exam to be as normal as possible.

-Some people try to cut weight like wrestlers before the weigh in.
+Some people try to cut weight like wrestlers before the weigh-in.
 Don’t.
-If you are under hydrated, it’s difficult for the medical examiner to get the needle in your arm to draw blood.
+If you are dehydrated, it’s difficult for the medical examiner to get the needle in your arm to draw blood.
 It can also throw off the chemical concentrations in your blood and urine.

 Absolutely no poppy seed muffins.
 This is not an old wives tale.
 We have known people this happened to.